MobileAir/predictive-ai/README.md

 # Stock-Analysis

 The aim of this project was to develop a model predict a stock's market price based off of news articles, tweets, and its past prices.
 It was completed as part of the McGill AI Society's Accelrated ML bootcamp (and I could not have done it without them!).
-Checkout their blogpost [here](https://mcgillai.com/)
+Checkout their blogpost [here](https://mcgillai.com/).
+For more project info, look in the deliverables folder.

 #### Table of contents:
 1. [Data Aquisition](https://github.com/j-c-carr/Stock-Analysis/blob/master/README.md#data-mining)